 4. TAKE PICTURES

-You should take good pictures of your injuries on the date of the attack and at reasonable intervals afterwards, usually about every 3-4 days.
+You should take good pictures of your injuries on the date of the attack and at reasonable intervals afterward, usually about every 3-4 days.
 It is important to document the appearance of your injuries including any abrasions, bruises, and cuts you have sustained.

 For the complete list of things you should do if bitten by a dog you can request our FREE book, "Iowa Consumer's Guide to Dog Bites- Secrets to Not Get Bitten by Your Case" which is available to you with no risk or obligation by clicking here or by calling 800-707-2552 ext.
 813 (24 hour recorded message).